sorl/aino-utkik/docs/quickstart.rst

 Requirements, Installation & Configuration
 ------------------------------------------

-You will need Python 2.4+ and Django 1.2+
+You will need at least Python 2.4+ and Django 1.0+

 Firstly install the package from pypi::